-The staff will do their best to ensure that your children will have an enjoyable experience.
+The staff will do their best to ensure that your children have an enjoyable experience.
 Sometimes children behave differently in a new environment.
-The staff reserves the right to ask parents to get their children early if the child is uncomfortable.
+The staff reserves the right to ask parents to pick up their children early if the child is uncomfortable.
 The staff will also do their best to distract and prevent any child from negative behavior.
-The staff does reserve the right to ask that a unruly child not be brought back to Turtle Track.
+The staff does reserve the right to ask that an unruly child not be brought back to Turtle Track.

 Turtle Track is the very first stop in a life-long relationship with Arisia.
 What can you and your child expect?
 Read on for answers to basic questions and we'll see you on the Turtle Track!

 Who staffs Turtle Track?

-2. Can I stay with my child?
+Can I stay with my child?

-Parents are ALWAYS welcome in Turtle Track.
-You are not required to leave your child nor are you committed to have your child with us every moment we're open; YOU set the pace for how much or little time your child spends with us - no one knows your Little One better!
+Parents are always welcome in Turtle Track.
+You are not required to leave your child nor are you committed to have your child with us every moment we're open.
+You set the pace for how much or little time your child spends with us - no one knows your Little One better!

 What happens at Turtle Track?

-The policies for Turtle Track are handed out to caregivers when they bring in a Turtle Toddler for the very first time.
+The policies for Turtle Track are handed out to caregivers when they bring in a Turtle Track attendee for the very first time.
 Every childcare session will include a Quiet Room.
-This room will be used for children who need to relax in a mellower environment, children who miss parents/caregivers, children who are interacting with difficulty or children who are not feeling well.
-PLEASE be aware, in the case of prolonged crying, illness or violence toward staff or children, parent/caregivers will be contacted and expected to pick up their children promptly.Does my toddler get fed at all?We have formal Snack Time but we certainly wouldn't starve a hungry Turtle; they get snappy when they're hungry!
+This room will be used for children who need to relax in a mellower environment, children who miss parents and caregivers, children who are interacting with difficulty, or children who are not feeling well.
+Please be aware, in the case of prolonged crying, illness, or violence toward staff or children, parents and caregivers will be contacted and expected to pick up their children promptly.Does my toddler get fed at all?We have formal Snack Time but we certainly wouldn't starve a hungry Turtle; they get snappy when they're hungry!
 Parents and caregivers must provide nut-free snacks to eat during this time, and may wish to leave some extra with our staff in case the Turtle gets hungry again.

-PLEASE NOTE: Turtle Track is a nut-free zone to ensure the safety and health of our future fen.
+Turtle Track is a nut-free zone to ensure the safety and health of our future fen.

 Besides the schedule of events, what else can I expect for my child?

 We have toys for our Turtles, too, so they can take advantage of our "free play" times: blocks, trucks, dolls, tea sets, dinosaurs and animals and such.What about security?
 I don't want my child being given to just anyone!When you first arrive at Turtle Track, you will be asked to fill out a detailed registration form.
 Please make sure all questions are answered; this allows us to provide the best possible service.
 There is a line to enter a password.
-A password (like "melon" or "pigfoot") allows the caregiver to send someone for pick up who might not be on the initial authorized pick up person list (in case of emergency or convenience).
+A password (like "melon" or "pigfoot") allows the caregiver to send someone for pick up who might not be on the initial authorized pick up person list, in case of emergency or convenience.